 In terms of workload, SAM can lay 3,000 bricks per day, versus a human worker who can lay about 500 bricks during a shift.
 The robot is not cheap at $500K a pop.
 Experts don’t expect fully automated construction sites anytime soon.
 When they do happen, hopefully humans will be running the robots, designing them and improving them.

 Automation and the use of technology, as it arrives in the construction space will be a cost and time saver, a huge benefit to stockholders in public companies.
 Investors may want to keep a watch on companies that are leading the charge when it comes to the use of technology.
 Of course, there is the technology itself.
 Companies creating construction tech will stand to benefit from what many hope is renewed interest in infrastructure spending by the new administration in Washington.

 Among top construction companies that stand to gain – with or without technology – are Fluor Corp.
-(NYSE:FLRC), Jacobs Engineering Group (NYSE:JECC), KBR (NYSE:KBRC), AECOM (NYSE:AEMC) and EMCOR Group (NYSE:EMEB).
+(NYSE:FLRA), Jacobs Engineering Group (NYSE:JECA), KBR (NYSE:KBRC), AECOM (NYSE:AEMF) and EMCOR Group (NYSE:EMEC).